 C. Students must compete in the same event at both State and Internationals and in the same membership category regardless of graduation status.

 D. The top qualifier in each event along with each state officer is eligible for a state stipend for the International Leadership Conference per the annual state CTSO budget (see the State CTSO policies for the annual amount).
 The stipend will be distributed in the name of the student directly to the HOSA state advisor.
 A student may not receive more than one stipend.
 The state stipend will be deducted from Internnational Conference registration and/or airfare/hotel costs.

 1. All students and advisors who attend state or national conferences are expected to participate in general sessions, as well as competitions and/or educational symposia.

 B. All students must be officially registered as participants for the conference.
 Only members may attend conferences.
 Each student must have permission from their school district to participate in the conference and must abide by all rules and regulations of that district under En Loco Parentis.
 No student should travel to the conference site or stay in a chapter hotel room without being a registered participant.

-C. All advisors must also be officially registered for state and national conferences.
+C. All advisors must also be officially registered for state and international conferences.